Ethanol fuel in the United States: E15 blend

-According to a survey conducted by the American Automobile Association (AAA) in 2012, only about 12 million out of the more than 240 million light-duty vehicles on the U.S. roads in 2012 are approved by manufacturers are fully compliant with E15 gasoline.
-According with the Association, BMW, Chrysler, Nissan, Toyota, and Volkswagen warned that their warranties will not cover E15-related damage.
-Despite the controversy, in order to adjust to EPA regulations, 2012 and 2013 model year vehicles manufactured by General Motors can use fuel containing up to 15 percent ethanol, as indicated in the vehicle owners' manuals.
-However, the carmaker warned that for model year 2011 or earlier vehicles, they "strongly recommend that GM customers refer to their owners manuals for the proper fuel designation for their vehicles."
-Ford Motor Company also is manufacturing all of its 2013 vehicles E15 compatible, including hybrid electrics and vehicles with Ecoboost engines.
-Also Porsches built since 2001 are approved by its manufacturer to use E15.
-Volkswagen announced that for the 2014 model year, its entire lineup will be E15 capable.
-Fiat Chrysler Automobiles announced in August 2015 that all 2016 model year Chrysler/Fiat, Jeep, Dodge and Ram vehicles will be E15 compatible.
+Vehicle compatibility issues with E15 gasoline were prominent in 2012.
+A survey that year by the American Automobile Association (AAA) found that only about 12 million of the more than 240 million light-duty vehicles on U.S. roads at the time were manufacturer-approved for E15.
+The AAA, in a November 2012 report, also highlighted warranty concerns, stating that BMW, Chrysler, Nissan, Toyota, and Volkswagen warned against covering E15-related damage.
+Despite this initial caution and in response to EPA regulations, several automakers began certifying newer models for E15 use.
+General Motors approved its 2012 and 2013 model year vehicles for E15, advising owners of pre-2011 models to adhere to fuel specifications in their manuals.
+Ford Motor Company made its full 2013 lineup, including hybrid electric and Ecoboost vehicles, E15 compatible.
+Porsche, according to the late 2012 AAA report, had approved E15 for its models built since 2001.
+Other manufacturers followed: Volkswagen announced its entire 2014 model year lineup would be E15 capable, and Fiat Chrysler Automobiles announced in August 2015 that all its 2016 model year Chrysler/Fiat, Jeep, Dodge, and Ram vehicles would be compatible.

 Despite EPA's waiver, there is a practical barrier to the commercialization of the higher blend due to the lack of infrastructure, similar to the limitations suffered by sales of E85, as most fuel stations do not have enough pumps to offer the new blend, few existing pumps are certified to dispense E15, and there are no dedicated tanks readily available to store E15.
 In July 2012 a fueling station in Lawrence, Kansas became the first in the U.S. to sell the E15 blend.
 The fuel is sold through a blender pump that allows customers to choose between E10, E15, E30 or E85, with the latter blends sold only to flexible-fuel vehicles.
 This station was followed by a Marathon fueling station in East Lansing, Michigan.
 As of June 2013, there are about 24 fueling stations selling E15 out of 180,000 stations operating across the U.S.